SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-documentation.md

 Documentation has been added to the *Device SDK guide* for the Cumulocity IoT Linux Agent.

-The [Linux Agent user guide](/device-sdk/linux-agent-user-guide) describes prerequisites, how to build the agent, basic configurations, how to start the agent process, and how to build packages from an end user perspective.
+The [Linux Agent User guide](/device-sdk/linux-agent-user-guide) describes prerequisites, how to build the agent, basic configurations, how to start the agent process, and how to build packages from an end user perspective.

-The [Linux Agent developer guide](/device-sdk/linux-agent-developer-guide) contains various Lua plugin examples (Hello world, sending measurements, restart your machine, and more) for developers.
+The [Linux Agent Developer guide](/device-sdk/linux-agent-developer-guide) contains various Lua plugin examples (Hello world, sending measurements, restart your machine, and more) for developers.

-### NEW Device protocols guide
+### NEW Protocol integration guide

-The documentation for various device integration protocols has been moved into a separate file to provide a clearer structure and easier navigation.
+The documentation for various device integration protocols has been moved into a separate guide to provide a clearer structure and easier navigation.

 <add screenshot and link>